AskerNC/projects-2021-stressfaktoren/dataproject/README.md

 This loads the dataset:
 'DST wage.xlsx' which contains data from Danmarks statestik(dst): https://www.statistikbanken.dk/statbank5a/default.asp?w=1920

+It is important to note that the wage variable used in the project refers to the variable Erhvervsindkomst(4+5+6) on the dst website.
+The wage varible thus includes not only actual wages but also business profit and remunerations.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no other installments.